Environmental Response Fund (ERF) grants are used to fund the assessment and cleanup of contaminated sites in Hennepin County.

 - You can view the separate RFPs and materials by clicking the Environmental Response Fund RFP in the Events panel on the right half of the screen.

 You will need to be registered to submit an application.
 For detailed instructions on how to register and submit an application, including video tutorials and more, visit the Supplier Portal information page.

-Approximately $1.0 – $1.2 million is distributed every grant round.
+Approximately $1 – $1.2 million is distributed every grant round.
 Awards vary depending on the project, the amount of available grant funding and the list of applications received.
 No funding match is required.
-Grantees can start incurring costs the day after County Board approval.
+Grantees can start incurring costs the day after approval by the Hennepin County Board.

 ERF grant recipients

 Each grantee will be assigned a grant manager.
 Please contact your grant manager to discuss reimbursement requests associated with your grant.
 The following forms need to be submitted as part of your reimbursement request:

 1. Download and complete a disbursement form to request grant funds.

 2. Download and complete an annual progress report (DOCX).

 3. City of Minneapolis sub-recipient grantees additional form – download and complete quarterly progress reports (XLSX).

 - Provide an electronic copy of the draft disbursement request and all back up information to the assigned grant manager to whom you currently submit requests.
 The grant manager will review the request and submit it for payment.